 Signed a two-year contract with the Mariners in December of 2016.

-  Rzepczynski allowed an earned run on two hits over one inning in Monday's 4-2 Cactus League loss to the White Sox.
-He also recorded a strikeout.
+Rzepczynski allowed an earned run on a solo home run over one inning in a loss to the Astros on Thursday.

 To instantly reveal our fantasy analysis of every player – including Marc Rzepczynski – simply subscribe now.

 |2011 (Multiple Teams)||25||MAJ||TOR/STL||71||0||0||62.0||50||23||3||61||26||2||6||0||4||18||3.34||1.23|